Brokenhearted (Karmin song): Synopsis

 The video was directed by Marc Klasfeld.
-The video was released on Vevo on March 22, 2012, with a cameo appearance by Hugh Jackman.
+The video was released on Vevo on March 22, 2012.
 The story shifts back and forth between the previous day and the present day.
 The video starts out with Amy entering the studio late as the band is already in mid-rehearsal, and her bandmates give her concerned looks as to why she seems so out of it, while Amy starts shedding her outdoor garbs to loosen up.
 She sits down on her bed and trades her discomforting heels for the comfort of throw rugs under her bare feet, grabbing hold of her mic stand and flashing her band a reassuring gesture.
 They begin to perform "Brokenhearted".
 The night before, Amy, Nick, their band members and other friends party in an apartment, complete with drinking, dancing, a game of darts and table tennis.
 Amy thinks she and Nick are romantically connected.
 The next morning, Amy furiously checks her phone to see if Nick has called, but he hasn't.
 At the end of band rehearsals, it turns out that Nick is already seeing someone else.